Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Results

 where

 is the imaginary error function,

 is the ratio of the strength of ecological feedbacks and stochastic drift and

-is the mutant-parent fitness difference normalized by the strength of the ecological feedback.
-The quantity $\tilde s$ is proportional to the ``dressed invasion fitness'' which was recently introduced in Ref. \cite{feng2025theory} for predicting the outcomes of ecological invasions.
+is the mutant invasion fitness normalized by the strength of the ecological feedback.
+The quantity $\tilde s_\mathrm{inv}$ is proportional to the ``dressed invasion fitness'' which was recently introduced in Ref. \cite{feng2025theory} for predicting the outcomes of ecological invasions.
 Eq.~\eqref{eq:ecoPfix} serves as the generalization of Kimura's formula in the context of complex ecological communities.

 To gain intuition for this formula, it is useful to look at various limits of this expression.
-When ecological effects are weak, i.e., $\alpha\ll 1$, our formula reduces back to Kimura's original formula in Eq.~\eqref{eq:Kimura} (SI Sec. \ref{sec:fixProbAnalysis}).
+When ecological effects are weak, i.e., $\alpha\ll 1$, our formula reduces back to Kimura's original formula in Eq.~\eqref{eq:Kimura} (SI Sec. \ref{sec:fixProbAnalysis}) with $s=s_\mathrm{inv}$.
 To numerically confirm this, we simulated the dynamics of complex communities governed by the GLV model into each of which we introduced a mutant of a randomly chosen parent strain.
 We made ecological effects weak simply by setting a large value of $D$, increasing the strength of stochastic drift.
-We repeated simulations for mutants with a given invasion fitness difference $s$ between them and their parent and measured the fraction of simulations in which mutants fixed (Methods).
-As shown in Fig.~\ref{fig:fixationProbability}a, the simulated fixation probabilities match our generalized formula remarkably well across a range of $s$.
+We repeated simulations for mutants with a given invasion fitness $s_\mathrm{inv}$ and measured the fraction of simulations in which mutants fixed (Methods).
+As shown in Fig.~\ref{fig:fixationProbability}a, the simulated fixation probabilities match our generalized formula remarkably well across a range of $s_\mathrm{inv}$.
 Further, in this limit, our formula virtually overlaps Kimura's formula.
 In the next section, we will look at the opposite case of strong ecological effects, i.e., $\alpha \gg 1$, and show that we get a qualitatively different picture of the fate of a mutant compared to Kimura's formula.